 Acceptance and the joy of being highly sensitive

-As I’ve said, it’s been a complete revelation to me, understanding why I am like I am, but also understanding why Isaac is like he is, and some of the ways in which that helps us to help him.
+As I’ve said, it’s been a complete revelation to me, understanding why I am like I am, but also understanding why these children we know are like they are too, and some of the ways in which that might help us to help them.

 There is a certain amount of acceptance involved.
 I’m now much more conscious of highly stimulating environments, and of my need to take time out to recover after being in busy places, or after being stimulated for too long.